 “With Lambda Solutions, we have been able to reduce our overall costs, increase topline revenue and deliver a superior online training experience—all at the same time.
 That is a very tough thing to do and we were able to accomplish all three, immediately from launch.”

-Mike Montague, VP of Online Learning & Development, Sandler Systems, Inc. (click here to read our case study)
+- Mike Montague, VP of Online Learning & Development, Sandler Systems, Inc. (click here to read our award-winning Sandler Training case study)

 Doing away with licenses and allowing LMS platforms to be freely distributed and developed makes open source LMS the most economically efficient base, from which organizations can then begin to build their programs according to their needs.
 In addition, managing your LMS through cloud hosting has been shown to reduce IT operating costs by more than 40%, results which we showcase how to achieve in the free on-demand webinar: Reduce the Cost of Online Learning & Training with Moodle LMS.